Last updated on 2026-03-17

 Specification ,Study and more

-In the world of rangefinder cameras, the 35mm focal length lens market is a hotly contested field, with many different lenses being released by various companies.
-Ms-optics has also released three bright 35mm lenses.
+In the world of rangefinder cameras, the 35mm focal length lens market is fiercely competitive, with many companies releasing a wide variety of lenses.
+MS-optics has also released three bright 35mm lenses.

-Among them, what stands out about this lens is its compact barrel and light weight.
-Of the 35mm focal length lenses I own, it is almost the same size as the LEICA ELMAR 35mm.
+Among these, this lens is notable for its compact barrel and light weight.
+Of the 35mm focal length lenses I own, it is roughly the same size as the LEITZ ELMAR 3.5cm f/3.5.

 - The lens construction diagrams are taken from materials distributed by each company, and the sizes have been adjusted by us, so they are not exact.